Massive Digital Over-the-Air Computation for Communication-Efficient Federated Edge Learning: Introduction

 To fill in this gap, we propose a digital scheme that jointly enables random access and computation among massive AIoT devices.
 We first revisit grant-free random access (GFRA) protocols, which have been recently studied to enable massive IoT access with low signaling overhead and latency \cite{Malong}.
 Since devices can directly transmit their signals without the permission of the base station (BS), GFRA protocols reduce the signaling overhead.
-There are mainly two types of GFRA schemes, i.e., sourced massive access (SMA) \cite{Liuliang,Yafeng2, Mei, Yafeng, Qiao2} and unsourced massive access (UMA) \cite{WuJSAC, Yury, Shao_UMA, Durisi}.
+There are mainly two types of GFRA schemes, i.e., sourced massive access (SMA) \cite{Liuliang,Yafeng2, Mei, Yafeng, Qiao2, zhen, zhen2,ISAC} and unsourced massive access (UMA) \cite{WuJSAC, Yury, Shao_UMA, Durisi}.
+Specifically, the SMA schemes proposed in \cite{Liuliang,Mei,zhen} have demonstrated their superiority in both access latency and detection performance with the help of the elegant AMP algorithm framework.
+Furthermore, authors in \cite{Qiao2} and \cite{zhen2} extend the SMA framework to non-terrestrial networks, which efficiently improve the transmission efficiency and reduce the detection error at the same time.
 Both SMA and UMA schemes adopt non-orthogonal random access codebook for reducing the communication overhead.
 In SMA, each device has its unique non-orthogonal preamble indicating its identity.
-The BS performs active device detection and channel estimation, followed by data decoding \cite{Yafeng2, Mei, Yafeng, Qiao2}.
+The BS performs active device detection and channel estimation, followed by data decoding \cite{Liuliang,Yafeng2, Mei, Yafeng, Qiao2, zhen, zhen2,ISAC}.
 In UMA, instead, all the devices adopt the same non-orthogonal codebook.
 Transmitted bits are modulated by the index of the UMA codewords and decoded at the BS.
 The goal of the BS is to decode the list of transmitted messages, but not the identities of the active devices \cite{WuJSAC, Shao_UMA,Yury,Durisi}.
 We remark that the identities of active devices are not necessary for model aggregation in FEEL either.
 Inspired by UMA, our target is to redesign the modulation and decoding modules of conventional UMA for efficient AirComp across a large number of devices.